 Your Personal Allowance is taken off your earnings before you start paying Income Tax.

 Income Tax is collected by HMRC on behalf of the government.
 It’s used to help provide funding for public services such as the NHS, education and the welfare system, as well as investment in public projects, such as roads, rail and housing.

 How much Income Tax will I pay?

-It’s an attempt to make paying Income Tax as fair as possible, so that those who earn the most contribute the most.
+It’s an attempt to make paying Income Tax as fair as possible so that those who earn the most contribute more.

-The table below shows the rate of Income Tax you pay on anything over your Personal Allowance.
+The table below shows the rates of Income Tax depending on how much you earn.

-If you think you may have had Income Tax wrongly taken from your earnings, fill in the form from Her Majesty’s Revenue and Customs (HMRC) to have it paid back to you.
+If you think you might have had Income Tax wrongly taken from your earnings, fill in the form from Her Majesty’s Revenue and Customs (HMRC) to have it paid back to you.